-1) the organizing of Chinatown youth who wanted to stay connected to their heritage in their rapidly changing neighborhood as well as
+1) the organizing of Chinatown youth who wanted to stay connected to their heritage in their rapidly changing neighbourhood as well as

-2) the resources of new Chinatown residents who were unintentionally gentrifying the neighborhood.
+2) the resources of new Chinatown residents who were unintentionally gentrifying the neighbourhood.

 Aditi Mehta is an assistant professor of Urban Studies at the University of Toronto.
 She graduated from Cornell University in 2006, received her Master in City Planning (MCP) from MIT in 2010, and received her Ph.D. from the Department of Urban Studies and Planning at MIT in November 2017.
 As a doctoral student, she was the SAGE/Marilyn Jacobs Gittell Activist Ph.D.
 Scholar with the Community Innovators Lab.